alexander-nolan/github-actions-lab/README.md

   - 0 resources to change
   - 0 resources to destroy
 - If the numbers don't match exactly, stop and review your configuration
+- Click on the "Approve Terraform Plan" job to review the details
 - Click "Review deployments"
 - Click "Approve and deploy" only after confirming the correct resource count